alejandrochang/audioTheme/README.md

 # Future Features may include
- * Completion of Project
- * Connect the SoundCloud API to music to generate all kinds of music
+ * Connect the SoundCloud API to music to generate all kinds of music (maybe)
- * Multiple pages for different types of music
+ * Multiple pages for different types of music (study theme)
- * Additional page for music uploading files and music rendering/bars visualization
+ * Additional page for music uploading files and music rendering/bars visualization(optional)